friendtech33-DAO/ft33-docs/docs/overview/03_cooler-loans.md

-# Cooler Loans
+# Even Cooler Loans

 ## Overview

-Cooler Loans is a decentralized lending facility that allows OHM (Olympus) token holders to borrow DAI by using their gOHM (governance OHM) tokens as collateral.
-This lending facility is permissionless, immutable, and governed by Olympus smart contracts.
+Cooler Loans is a decentralized lending facility that allows FTW (friendtech33) token holders to borrow DAI by using their gOHM (governance FTW) tokens as collateral.
+This lending facility is permissionless, immutable, and governed by friendtech33 smart contracts.
 With Cooler Loans, users will have a reliable access to liquidity using their gOHM token as collateral.

 Cooler Loans differentiates itself from existing lending markets:

-- **Peer-to-lender** - loans originate from Olympus Treasury through a clearinghouse contract.
+- **Peer-to-lender** - loans originate from friendtech33 Treasury through a clearinghouse contract.
 Practically, Cooler Loans acts as lender-of-last-resort and can guarantee liquidity because every gOHM is backed by DAI.
 - **Fixed duration** - all loans have a fixed maturity.
 - **Fixed interest** - all loans have a fixed interest rate that is independent of market conditions.
 - **No liquidations** - whereas most lending markets will liquidate your position if underlying collateral falls below a certain price, Cooler Loans is in a unique position to offer liquidation-free loans because every gOHM is backed by DAI.
 As long as Loan-to-Collateral value is at a safe discount relative to actual backing, the protocol remains solvent.